Margaret Truman: Singing

 When Truman was 16 years old, she began taking voice lessons in Independence from Mrs. Thomas J. Strickler, a family friend.
 After classical vocal training, Truman's singing career began with a debut radio recital in March 1947, followed shortly thereafter with her professional concert debut with the Detroit Symphony Orchestra.
 She sang professionally for the next decade, appearing with major American orchestras and embarking on several national concert tours.
+In 1950 she began studying singing with Sidney Dietch.

 Some of her credits include concert appearances with the Los Angeles Philharmonic at the Hollywood Bowl, the National Symphony Orchestra, the NBC Symphony Orchestra, the Pittsburgh Symphony, the Philadelphia Orchestra, and the Saint Louis Symphony.
 While she never performed in staged operas, she did perform opera arias in concert.
 Her performances were mainly of both sacred and secular art songs, Lieder, and works from the concert soprano repertoire.
 In 1951 and 1952, RCA Victor issued two albums by Truman, one of classical selections, the other of American art songs.
 She also made recordings of German Lieder for NBC.
 A 1951 Time Magazine cover featured Truman with a single musical note floating by her head.
 She performed on stage, radio, and television through 1956.

 At the beginning of her career, critical reviews of Truman's singing were positive, polite or diplomatic in tone, with some later reviewers speculating that negative opinions were withheld from deference to her father as a current president.
 This practice was broken in 1950 when Washington Post music critic Paul Hume wrote that Truman was "extremely attractive on the stage... [but] cannot sing very well.
 She is flat a good deal of the time.
 And still cannot sing with anything approaching professional finish."
 The review angered President Truman (who was dealing that same day with the sudden death of his childhood friend and White House press secretary Charlie Ross), who wrote to Hume, "Some day I hope to meet you.
 When that happens you'll need a new nose, a lot of beefsteak for black eyes, and perhaps a supporter below!"
 Hume wanted to publish the letter, but Washington Post publisher Philip Graham vetoed the idea.
 However, Hume showed the letter to a number of his colleagues, including Milton Berliner, music critic of the rival Washington Times Herald, which published a story.
 The Washington Post was then forced to acknowledge the letter, which drew international headlines, becoming a minor scandal for the Truman administration.
 Subsequent reviewers felt freer to be honest in their reviews of her performances, with mixed criticism for her singing thereafter.